moshanATucsd/dx/docs/5-tutorials/3-deploy/index.md

 ##### Monitor the Deployment

-Once you click 'Deploy' on the preview pane, you'll be taken to the Deployments page.
-You can also see this information in the terminal by typing `tt monitor`.
+Once we click 'Deploy' on the preview pane, we'll be taken to the Deployments page.
+We can also see this information in the Tenzar Terminal by typing `tt monitor`.

 <center>
   <img src="https://s3.amazonaws.com/assets.tenzar.com/docs/deploy--deployments.png" width="500" alt="deployments"/>
 </center>
 <br/>

 This page will monitor the progress of your deployment.
-It automatically refreshes so you can keep the page open and watch the status.
-'Pending' means we're spinning up an instance in the cloud, 'provisioning' means we're transferring your data and configuring your containers, and finally 'running' means the deployment is booted up and ready to use.
+It automatically refreshes so you can keep the page open and watch the status. `Pending` means we're spinning up an instance, `Creating` means we're transferring the data and configuring the Docker container, and finally `Running` means the deployment is ready for use.

 Clicking on the deployment in this window will bring up some information about it.
 'Cost' updates in real time and will tell you the total cost of the deployment for the time it's been running.